Skip to main content

 Safety Concerns

 A fall or health scare forces an urgent conversation about accessibility.
-What was once future planning becomes a remodel that needs to happen post haste.
+Standard tub-shower combos with high thresholds cause the majority of in-home injuries — what was once future planning becomes a curbless shower conversion and grab bar retrofit that needs to happen now.

 Living room with step-down entry creating a fall hazard for elderly residents